-5 Benefits Of Being Single During Cuffing Season, According To Science
+5 Surprising Benefits Of Being Single During Cuffing Season, According To Science

 Although the end of the holiday season means distant relatives are less likely to aggressively ask why you're single, it doesn't exactly mark the end of cuffing season.
 Technically, cuffing season runs throughout the winter months so it's only just getting started.
 That means you'll still have to put up with that friend who's positive she found the love of her life this past November and who only wants the same for you.
 If your usual rebuttal about how much you genuinely love being single isn't cutting it, why not share the many benefits of being single during cuffing season with her?